brickcap/openresty_examples/book.md

 The configuration files themselves.
 While they are quite flexible all they do is they limit the power of nginx to the set that is configurable.
 Sure you can do a lot but not anything beyond what is allowed.
 Here is a simple example for instance

-Suppose before forwarding the data `POSTed` to your application you want to do certain checks on it so that you can be sure that your application get's only the clean refined data to operate upon.
+Suppose before forwarding the data `POSTed` to your application you want to do certain checks on the data so that you can be sure that your application recieves only the clean refined data to operate upon.
 Is there any easy way to validate the data posted to nginx before it is forwarded to your application server?
 If there is I could not find it.
 But in open resty this is as simple as

 ```
 content_by_lua '